PatrickCoakley23/Angels_Breath/README.md

 - **Black** - Black is the dominant colour throughout this website.
 Black is elegant, sophisticated and it implies a premium brand.
 The black background gives prominence to the content on the site.
 I thought the colour black fitted well within the alcohol and whiskey industry in portraying the Angel's Share as a premium brand.

 - **White** - On some of the pages there is a white background as opposed to the dominant black.
-The reason being i wanted to go for a clean look that doesn't distract the user from the call to action, be it login/registration or selcting the specific whiskey club or subscription.
+The reason being i wanted to go for a clean look that doesn't distract the user from the call to action, be it login/registration, shopping cart details or entering card and shipping details.

-- **Dark Green** - Dark green was used mostly in the headings and borders of this site.
-I felt it contrasted well to stand out and green is assoicated with the celtic origins whiskey.

 - **Light Orange** - The light orange colour is consistently used across the website's call to action buttons.
 This shade of orange is similar to the amber colour of whiskey.
+This colour is used on most of the whiskey pages call to action buttons as it pairs well with the black background.

-#### List of the other colours used throughout the website:
+There are other colours used on the site but they are used for minor style touches.

-- #232323 - (Charcoal)

-- #6c757d (Navy Grey)

-- #aab7c4 (Light Grey)

-- #17a268 (turquoise)

 ### Typography
 The “Montserrat” font is the font used for all the headings and the “Lato” font is the font used for the body of the website.
 Sans serif is set as the fallback font in case for any reason the font isn't being imported into the site correctly.

 ### Imagery
 Imagery is a reoccurring theme throughout the website.
 I felt images played a vital role in influencing a users decision in the alcohol industry.
-The Hero image especially works well in drawing the user in and given the website a very modern feel.
+The Hero image especially works well in drawing the user in, and given the website a very modern feel.

 ### Logo
 I created the logo on [Tailor Brands]( https://www.tailorbrands.com/).
 Although it is a paid service i feel the level of detail and quality of the template they use is worth it.
 I felt the image is clean, elegant and is positioned well within the whiskey market.